CamWheeler135/CS50_Final_Project/README.md

 - [Alejandro Aristzabal](https://medium.com/@alejandro.aristizabal24) - Has a great series on the multi-armed bandit problem, with code.

 - [Edward Pie](https://www.youtube.com/watch?v=sNamSTJ4qCU) - Great explanation with some example code.

+- [Mattia Cinelli](https://github.com/MattiaCinelli) - Has a really detailed repo of RL examples, great to look at for multi armed bandits and beyond.